SteelCompendium/data-md-dse/Bestiary/Monsters/Undead/Statblocks/Umbral Stalker.md

         tier3: 4 cold damage
       - name: Effect
-        effect: Until the end of the stalker's next turn, the area provides concealment, and blocks line of effect for enemies
+        effect: Until the end of the stalker's next turn, the area provides concealment, and blocks line of effect for enemies.
   - type: feature
     feature_type: ability
     name: Shadow Jump